Adult Student Resources

 Remember that Children are Children

-It’s not unusual for younger students to need a parent’s help with planning and following through with practicing.
-Likewise, it’s not uncommon for there to be both good days and bad days regarding attitudes and behaviors regarding practicing.
+It’s expected that younger students will need a parent’s help with planning and following through with practicing, and it’s normal for kids to need a reminder to practice—even if they really love piano and excel in lessons!
+It’s also not uncommon for there to be both good days and bad days regarding attitudes and behaviors regarding practicing, even for top-notch students.
 Parents who understand this can be better prepared to handle challenging days, form realistic expectations, and exercise more patience with their child.

 Deep Dive: Be Organized—But Provide Choice within the framework